GoogleCloudPlatform/buildpacks/README.md

 ### Runtime configuration

-GCP Buildpacks support configuration using a set of environment variables that are supported accross runtimes.
+GCP Buildpacks support configuration using a set of environment variables that are supported across runtimes.

 * `GOOGLE_DEVMODE`
   * Enables the development mode buildpack.